CtrlK

 Completeness

-Clearly answers both what ('Verifies API contracts between services using consumer-driven contracts, schema validation, and tools like Pact') and when ('Use when testing microservices communication, preventing breaking changes, or validating OpenAPI specifications') with an explicit 'Use when' clause.
+Explicitly states both what it does ('Verifies API contracts between services using consumer-driven contracts, schema validation, and tools like Pact') and when to use it ('Use when testing microservices communication, preventing breaking changes, or validating OpenAPI specifications').

 Trigger Term Quality